Our vision is to make the benefits of blockchain technology accessible to everyone and every business globally.

 - Browser to explore existing workflows.

-ERC20 utility token with added functionality to store up-to-date workflow locations or retrieve them for cross-flow messaging.
-This enables cross-workflow communication which is a prerequisite for creating business networks on chain.
+TIX token today is an ERC20 utility token with added functionality to store up-to-date workflow locations in order to retrieve them for cross-flow messaging.
+Cross-workflow communication is a prerequisite for creating business networks on chain.

 The token implements an IServiceLocator interface that gives it a getService and registerService smart contract utility methods.
 The registration method can be used when deploying new smart contracts, while conversely, the get method can be used during smart contract execution to find other, dependent smart contracts.
 Similar to how routing services or name services work.